-It’s worth noting that banks based in these EU countries are also applicable to the same ruling – they may not charge more for a payment in euros to/within another EU country than they do for a domestic payment in the national currency.
+It’s worth noting that banks based in these EU countries are also applicable to the same ruling – they may not charge more for a payment in euros to another EU country than they do for a domestic payment in the national currency.

 If your bank charges you 5 PLN to transfer Polish zloty to another Polish bank account, they must charge the same 5 PLN to make a PLN to EUR transfer to Germany.